google/mobly-wifi/README.md

 ### Write Mobly Device Configs

-To use a OpenWrt AP device in Mobly tests, first you need to write a config to specify the information of the device under test.
+To use an OpenWrt AP device in Mobly tests, first you need to write a config to specify the information of the device under test.
 For example:

 **sample_config.yaml**